bazel-contrib/rules_nodejs/docs/Terser.md

 #### `debug`
 (*Boolean*): Configure terser to produce more readable output.

-Instead of setting this attribute, consider setting the DEBUG variable instead bazel build --define=DEBUG=1 //my/terser:target so that it only affects the current build.
+Instead of setting this attribute, consider using debugging compilation mode instead bazel build --compilation_mode=dbg //my/terser:target so that it only affects the current build.